Reinhard Marx: 2025 Conclave

 He claimed to have met Prevost in the year earlier and said 'I realised he’s a man who listens, takes arguments seriously, weighs them.
 You can’t just place him into one camp – he really tries to build bridges.
 I liked that very much.'

+In the 2026 'Pope's Sunday' held on the anniversary of the Pope's election in Munich, Cardinal Marx spoke favourably of Pope Leo's first year in office and his role in establishing church unity.

 Ecumenism

 While president of the German Conference of Catholic Bishops, Marx supported the guide the organization issued to allow for Lutheran spouses of Catholics to receive Holy Communion in Catholic churches.

 In January 2025, during an ecumenical gathering for the week of prayer for Christian unity, Marx spoke against using religion to portray populist politicians as 'saviours'.
 He said, "That doesn’t work.
 The only saviour is Christ himself".

 Persecution of Christians

 In April 2017, during the Good Friday service held in Munich, Marx lamented the persecution of Christians that occurred in the world, especially in nations that had been shaped by Islam: "there can be no peace between religions," he said, unless "all human beings are permitted to live their faith and be respected in it."